 So, you can see that Tarot and numerology go together.
 I’ll show you how to do it.
 Minor Arcana is made up of 56 cards.
 There are 40 numbered cards and 16 Court Cards.
 The 40 numbered cards are divided into 4 Suits: Cups, Pentacles, Swords, and Wands.
 Each Suit goes from Ace (1) to 10 for a total of 40.

-The Major Arcana cards and Numerology provides you the opportunity to learn, grow, and comprehend themselves better than ever before.
+The Major Arcana cards and Numerology provide you the opportunity to learn, grow, and comprehend yourself better than ever before.
 And because it has so many different features, it is unlike anything else on the market right now.
 Numerologist does a lot more than just give a numerology reading, which is clear from its benefits.

 Now, let’s look at how the Minor Arcana cards can be interpreted using Tarot and numerology.
 Except for the Court Cards, the numbers on these Tarot cards go from 0 to 10.

 How Tarot Numerology can help you read tarot cards?

 Tarot card reading can be made easier with the help of numerology in the following ways: A tarot card with a number that keeps coming up can teach you how important the number is.
 Repeated numbers can also be used to show how long something takes.
 If a number can be found in order, it can show when something might start and when it might end.